trifork/cheetah-lib-shared-dotnet/docs/articles/CheetahComponentTest.md

         public int ExampleInteger { get; set; }
     }
 ```

 It's only important they contain the properies you wish to test.
 And they don't have to be identical.
-Shown above is an example of the producer object having a properti the consumer dones't have.
+Shown above is an example of the producer object having a property the consumer doesn't have.
 As it's not important to test.
 Could be it's not in the topic after an operation done between the two objects.

 ### Making the test case